marp-team/marp/website/docs/guide/heading-divider.md

 CommonMark is a project for a standardization of Markdown launched in 2012.
 ```

-`headingDivider` global directive accepts the heading level from 1 to 6.
-When the heading level has set by a number, heading divider will enabled in headings that have _a specified level and its parent levels_.
-So `headingDivider: 2` is actually meaning to split at before headings whose level 1 and 2.
+The `headingDivider` global directive accepts heading levels from 1 to 6.
+When the heading level is set as a number, Marp will split slides at headings that are _at the specified level and at all parent levels_.
+So, `headingDivider: 2` will actually make new slides at headings of levels 1 and 2.

-It may be better to split by subsections if the section had so many contents that they would protrude from the slide.
-In that case, just change the base level for `headingDivider` to `3`.
-Check out the difference from the previous example in after 3rd page:
+If a section has so much content that it overflows the slide, it might be better to split it by subsection.
+To do that, just change the base level for `headingDivider` to `3`.
+Check out the difference from the previous example after the 3rd page:

 ```markdown:marp
 <!-- headingDivider: 3 -->